In this article...

 What Starts the Foreclosure Process in Iowa?

 Federal law permits the foreclosure process to begin more than 120 days that the borrower’s loan is in default.
-This provides the borrower to apply for loss mitigation with the mortgage servicer.
+This allows the borrower to apply for loss mitigation with the mortgage servicer.

 After that period has expired, the mortgage servicer must send by mail a notice of default and the right to cure the default.
 The right to cure is to reinstate the mortgage by paying back the default amount.
 The right to reinstate is a period for at least thirty days before a lawsuit can be filed.
 Once the reinstatement period has expired, the mortgage servicer will send a demand letter allowing the borrower to repay the loan in full, otherwise the mortgage servicer will not be entitled to collect attorney's fees.
 Under Iowa law, the borrower should receive notice about foreclosure mediation and counseling.